-Take your date to this unsuspecting Greenwich Village art gallery to discover it’s hiding quite the chic surprise: an exclusive, 14-seat counter surrounding an open stainless-steel kitchen.
-The modern French tasting menu—which costs $158 per person—changes seasonally, incorporating a blend of the chef’s and restauranteur’s backgrounds: Brazilian and Portuguese, respectively.
-The gallery is currently showing “Basquiat – A Portrait,” an exhibition by New York photographer Richard Corman.
+Take your date to this unsuspecting Greenwich Village art gallery to discover it’s hiding quite the chic surprise: an exclusive, 16-seat counter surrounding an open stainless-steel kitchen.
+The modern French tasting menu—which costs $198 per person—changes seasonally, incorporating a blend of the chef’s and restauranteur’s backgrounds: Brazilian and Portuguese, respectively.
+Trust us, you’ll understand why they just received a Michelin star in October.
+The gallery is currently showing “I SHOT THE MESSENGER,” a portrait of Keith Haring by New York photographer Richard Corman.
 Frevo is reservation-only, so be sure to plan ahead.

 48 W 8th St; frevonyc.com